seb-jarczewski/labchem-pro/README.md

 ## Usage

-The main page shows the welcome screen with access to the main table in read only mode for not logged in users.
+The home page shows welcome screen with access to the main table in read only mode for not logged in users.
-Currently, only one table is available - the chemical reagents inventory table.
+Currently, only Reagent table is available - the chemical reagents inventory table.

+Information you can store in the record:
+- Unique ID
+- Name
+- CAS no.
+- Capacity
+- Unit
+- Manufaturer
+- Location in lab
+- Added on
+- Comment

-You can log in to get access to the edit mode.
+You can login to get access to edit mode!

   You can delete any record by clicking 🗑️.

   You can edit any record by clicking ✏️.

   You can find any reagent by choosing ctrl+f.

 Logged in users can add new users to the User table and new reagents to the Reagent table.

 Passwords are stored as hashes.

-**Improvements planned to be implemented:**
+## Improvements planned to be implemented in the near future:

 - adding, editing and deleting users restricted only to Admin user,
-- changing passwords by users,
+- reset passwords by users,
 - adding new, customized tables,
 - adding new, customized columns in tables,
-- dynamic filtering and sorting data in tables,
+- filtering and sorting data in tables,
-- alerts about stock levels,
-- exporting reports,
+- exporting reports with some statistics and/or graphs,
-- exporting/importing backup files,
+- exporting/importing backup tables.

-## Technologies Used
+## Technologies/Libraries/Packages Used

 - Python
-- HTML 5
+- HTML5
 - CSS
 - Flask
 - Flask-Login
 - Flask-WTF
-- SQL
 - SQLAlchemy
--
+- werkzeug.security

 ## License
+Sebastian Jarczewski copyright 2024